 Will Prince Harry take paternity leave?

 There are a lot of factors to take into account when considering Prince Harry’s potential for paternity leave, but Nicholl says it’s likely he’ll take a good amount of time off.
 “We don’t know how long he’s going to take, whether it will just be the standard two weeks or possibly longer.
-But certainly, he will be taking paternity leave.”
+But certainly he will be taking paternity leave.”

 Prince Harry may take an even more extended leave of absence from his duties because he and Meghan Markle are starting their new home.
-The Duke and Duchess of Sussex are splitting their previously shared office with the Duke and Duchess of Cambridge.
+The Duke and Duchess of Sussex are splitting up from their previously shared office with the Duke and Duchess of Cambridge.
 Starting their new home without Prince William and Kate Middleton requires a great deal of work, Nicholl says, and it may benefit the couple to have some time to focus only on preparing their new household in Windsor.

 Like “normal parents,” Prince Harry and Meghan Markle will want as much time at home with their new baby as possible, Nicholl says.
 Prince William and Kate Middleton make every effort to be regular parents to their children — Prince William even includes dropping the children at school in his diary, or schedule of engagements, according to Nicholl, and Harry and Meghan will definitely want the same thing.